The Alabama Onsite Wastewater Association Training Center

 To serve as a regional and international demonstration and educational facility.

 In 2000, the state of Alabama passed legislation requiring all onsite professionals to have special licenses before performing work in the field.
 There are three licensing programs in Alabama for professionals in the onsite industry.
 The first is the Pumpers Licensing Program, the second is the Septic Tank Manufacturers Program, and the third is the Installers Licensing Program.
 The Installers Licensing Program is divided into three categories of licensure: the Basic Installers License, the Advanced Level I Installers License, and the Advanced Level II Installers License.
 The Basic Installers Licensing Class must be completed before an individual can perform any installations of conventional onsite wastewater treatment systems.
-Basic Installers who have completed the licensing class and passed the Basic Installers Licensing Exam are required to fulfill a minimum two years "time-in-grade" period, and must also install a minimum of 18 conventional, basic level systems before applying for the Advanced Level I Installers Class.
-After having completed the Advanced Level I Class and Exam, Advanced Level I Installers are required to fulfill a minimum two years "time-in-grade" period, and must also install a minimum of 18 engineered (advanced) onsite systems before applying for the Advanced Level II Installers Class.
+Basic Installers who have completed the licensing class and passed the Basic Installers Licensing Exam are required to fulfill a minimum two years "time-in-grade" period, and must also meet certain performance-based requirements before applying for the Advanced Level I Installers Class.
+After having completed the Advanced Level I Class and Exam, Advanced Level I Installers are required to fulfill a minimum two years "time-in-grade" period, and must also meet certain performance-based requirements before applying for the Advanced Level II Installers Class.
 In the state of Alabama, any onsite system that generates more than 1200 gallons of daily sewage flow must be installed by an Advanced Level II Installer.
 Advanced Level I Installers that have completed the "time-in-grade" requirements and installed the required Advanced Level I systems may apply for the Advanced Level II Installers Class and Exam.